Signed in as:

 filler@godaddy.com

-Flooded by requests from around the world, the unanimous message vocalized to the writing team of Chapman and Pritchard, is a fear-driven plea for help.
+Flooded by requests from around the world, a unanimous message vocalized to the writing team of Chapman and Pritchard, is a fear-driven plea for help.

 "The only thing necessary for the triumph of evil is for good men to do nothing." - Burke